FingerLakesRunnersClub/TrackResults/README.md

 This file lists the items that all ecoAPM-owned repositories should contain, for consistency and optimal developer experience:

-- [ ] License
-  - GPL for products
-  - MIT for libraries
 - [ ] Readme file
   - [ ] Badges
     - [ ] Released version